 Matt: “If you don’t finish the presentation in 20 minutes just take your stuff, leave and don’t come back to work again.”

-On that note, Matt walked away and was soon out of sight.
+Matt walked away and was soon out of sight.
 Daniel was in such a state that he just sat at his desk staring at his keyboard.
-He was paralysed.
+The poor guy was paralysed.
 A few of us went over to help him.

 Fortunately, the presentation was completed on time.
 Interestingly enough, Matt didn’t reappear the rest of the day.
-We learned from his personal assistant that he had left early to go hunting with another managing director.
+We learned from his personal assistant that he had left early to go hunting in the countryside with another Managing Director.
 Go figure.

 The next day another poor soul suffered Matt’s wrath.
 The day after that another.
 So on and so forth.
 It was business as usual which meant Matt was behaving like the King of the Jungle.
 He had been a force to be reckoned with for so long that he had forgotten one of the main rules of banking: every day you’re closer to your last.